jedgentry/llm-rename/README.md

 # LLM-Rename VS Code Extension

 ## Overview
+This is still wip pending integration and prompt testing.

 LLM-Rename is a Visual Studio Code extension designed to provide renaming suggestions for symbols in your code by leveraging a language model.
 The extension analyzes your code context to suggest names that follow best practices.

 ## Features